Get E-Book

 socket.send(msg, rinfo.port, rinfo.address);

 The msg argument is a Buffer.
 It contains the payload bytes from exactly one datagram.
 If your protocol is text, decode it.
 If your protocol is binary, parse fields from the buffer.
-Chapter 2 already covered Buffer mechanics; here the extra rule is that the buffer boundary is a protocol boundary.
+Chapter 2 covered Buffer mechanics.
+The UDP-specific rule is that this buffer represents one protocol message.

 socket.on('message', msg => {